-A Vizio TV’s input will not work if the TV and device settings are incompatible, or if the cable is loose or faulty.
+Another common reason for a Vizio TV input not working is that the TV and device settings are incompatible.
 This may also trigger the ‘Auto Detect’ function and cause the input channel to change randomly.
-A malfunctioning remote may prevent you from changing the input channel at all.
+A potential fix is to perform a hard reset or update the TV’s firmware1

 I will explain these issues and solutions in more detail below.
 I have also included general troubleshooting tips that will fix most issues with your Vizio TV.

 The safest and fix for most problems with your Vizio TV is to perform a hard reset or update the TV’s firmware.
 You can also cycle through each problem below to find other solutions.

 If nothing else is working, a factory reset will restore the TV to its original settings.
 You can find how to perform these general troubleshooting tips below.